-Piping plover population comeback on Ontario's shores
+Piping plover population making a comeback on Ontario's shores

 Flapping back to life

 Along the sandy beaches of Ontario’s Great Lakes, a small and cute migratory shorebird is slowly making a comeback after a decades-long absence.